 - 1/8 teaspoon cayenne

-- Pour 3-4 tablespoon of olive oil in a medium frying pan.
+Pour 3 to 4 tablespoon of olive oil in a medium frying pan.
 Heat to a medium-high and add chicken.
 Cook chicken for about 8 minutes, stirring occasionally for even cooking.